 And finally …

 Parenting is tough and there will be times we respond by releasing whatever words are perched on the edge of our tongue.
 We’re only human, and we all only have a limited capacity for patience and solid calm.
 We’re going to get it wrong sometimes.
 A slip up now and then won’t hurt them if the culture is one in which they are free to experiment, to get it wrong, and explore their behaviour without questioning their worth.
-We don’t want to crush their spirit, which sometimes shows itself as defiance or a fierce curiosity, because that spirit is building them into the creative, intelligent, amazing adults they will be one day.
+We don’t want to crush their spirit, which might sometimes show itself as defiance or a fierce curiosity, because that spirit is building them into the creative, intelligent, amazing adults they will be one day.

 When it comes to raising kids, we, as the adults who love them, want to preserve as much of our influence as possible for as long as possible.
-Shaming kids goes against this, and though it will modify behaviour when they are young enough to be under our control, there will quickly come a time when we have no control and our influence will rely completely on their connection with us.
+Shaming kids goes against this, and although it will modify behaviour when they are young enough to be under our control, there will quickly come a time when we have no control and our influence will rely completely on their connection with us.
 Shaming breaks that connection.
 It disempowers our kids and it disempowers us.
 The greatest thing we can do for our kids is anything that will flourish their potential and preserve their dignity, their spirit and their strong sense of self.

 Like this article?